 1. Direct Distribution

 Direct distribution is when a product is sent directly from the producer to the end consumer.
 It often requires that the business have its own logistic team, warehouses, and transport vehicles.
 Because of this, establishing direct channels can require a large capital investment.
-However, in the long-run, well-managed direct channels can be more efficient by bypassing middlemen.
+However, in the long run, well-managed direct channels can be more efficient by bypassing middlemen.

 Direct channels are best suited for perishable goods, expensive items, and products with a geographically concentrated target audience; think farmer’s market vendors.
-Large-scale direct selling can be difficult to oversee.
-However, the benefit is that they have more control over setting prices and have a more intimate connection between business and consumer base.
+Large-scale direct selling can be challenging to oversee.
+However, the benefit is that they have more control over setting prices and have a more intimate connection between the business and consumer base.

 2. Indirect Distribution

 Indirect distribution is when numerous intermediate channels exist between the manufacturer and the end customer.
 Since everyone involved in the process must be paid, costs can add up, inflating the price end consumers pay.
 Additionally, product delivery can be delayed by faults in communication and lengthy bureaucratic procedures.
-Manufacturers must trust that the intermediaries they pass their products to will be capable of managing its distribution and representing it well to customers.
+Manufacturers must trust that the intermediaries they pass their products to will be capable of managing their distribution and representing it well to customers.

 3. Intensive Distribution